 18. Job gaps:

-Another mistake you should give up on are the unexplained job gaps.
-If there is a gap, make sure to mention the reason why because if there isnt, you will NOT get the job at all.
+Another mistake you should give up on is the unexplained job gaps.
+If there is a gap, make sure to mention the reason why because if there isn’t, you will NOT get the job at all.
 Keep this in mind.

 19. Do not leave too many gaps:

-Leaving too many unexplained gaps will make the employers doubt about your performance during these years.
-Try to include activities such as learning and travelling in your CV, if you were spending time in such a manner.
+Leaving too many unexplained gaps will make employers doubt about your performance during these years.
+Try to include activities such as learning and traveling in your CV, if you were spending time in such a manner.
 Make sure to include the reason for the gap.

 20. Add valid reasons: